adamsilver/adamsilver.io-jekyll/_posts/2015-10-09-designing-honestly.md

 Have you done stuff like this before?

-Do you *still* design and build things like this?

 &ldquo;A Dao of Web Design&rdquo; written by John Allsopp over one and half decades ago, has some timeless insights that gives us more than a clue, as to why this happens and continues to happen today.

 > &ldquo;If you’ve never watched early television programs, it’s instructive viewing.
 Television was at that time often referred to as &ldquo;radio with pictures,&rdquo; and that’s a pretty accurate description.
 Much of television followed the format of popular radio at that time.&rdquo;